toufiksalhi/bmi_calculitore/README.md

-made with 🧡 an appliction for showing different cryptocurrency pierces using coinapi . don't forget to ⭐ if you like it !Thanks.
+made with 🧡 an application for calculating BMI and showing and advice depends on the the result . don't forget to ⭐ if you like it !Thanks.

 ## SCREENSHOTS :